Information about project titled 'How to handle missing data'

 Aim: Determine how missing data should be handled in training load and injury risk research.

-Methods: First, we will map the current practice of handling missing data in the training load and injury field with a narrative review.
-Second, we will simulate a relationship between training load and injury risk in a real-world training load dataset.
-Methods for imputing or deleting missing observations in training load will be compared by their ability to uncover the simulated relationship.
+Methods: First, we mapped the current practice of handling missing data in the training load and injury field with a systematic review.
+Second, we simulated a relationship between training load and injury risk in a Norwegian Premier League men’s football dataset (n = 39).
+Methods for imputing or deleting missing observations in training load were compared by their ability to uncover the simulated relationship.